Looks Great, Smells Great...But No Thanks!

 Imagine that you have been invited to a special meal at a friend’s home.
 This friend has prepared a feast and you are the guest of honor.
 All of your favorite foods are sitting around the table.
 All of the food looks great.
 Everything smells delicious.
 Everyone sits down at the table.

 “Help yourself,” says the host.
 People begin to pick up bowls and platters and pass them your way.
 You hold a bowl and say, “Mmmmm, it smells so wonderful.”
 Then you pass the plate without taking any food.
 A platter is passed to you.
 Again, you comment as you pass the plate on to someone else, “This looks terrific!”
 You keep passing the plates never taking any of the food.

 Imagine the host’s response.
 “What are you doing?
 Why won’t you take anything?
 I’ve worked so hard!
 Don’t you care for it?
 I thought these foods were your favorite!”
 Finally, you reply, “Well yes, they are my favorite foods, but no, I don’t actually eat the food.
 I just look and breathe in the aromas.”

 Clearly, unless someone was on a very special diet, no one would do this!
 Yet, as Christ-followers, I’m afraid many of us do this very thing, spiritually speaking.
 We gather around a feast of good things that God prepares for us to strengthen and build our lives, such as the Scriptures, prayer, fellowship with other believers, worship and serving others in ministry.
 Too often our response is similar to the imaginary story described above.
-“Mmmm… Boy that mission project sure looks good, but no thanks,’ or “Wow, I know that small Group Bible study is so wonderful, but it’s not for me.”
-And so, we sit at the table of a spiritual feast – talk a good game – and then pass the plates without taking anything.
+“Mmmm… Boy that mission project sure looks good, but no thanks,” or, “Wow, I know that small group Bible study is so wonderful, but it’s not for me.”
+And so, we sit at the table of a spiritual feast and then pass the plates without taking anything.